AscendLab

 The FFmpeg engine runs in your browser after you start trimming.

-Source videos are loaded from your device into browser memory rather than uploaded to a backend.
+Source videos are designed to be loaded from your device into browser memory based on the current public implementation.

 The local FFmpeg WebAssembly file is about 31MB and is lazy-loaded only when needed.